Across Mexico every day, millions of meals served in homes and restaurants come with an extra, unseen ingredient — toxic lead.

 The Casa de Campo restaurant, housed in a 260 year-old building in Cuernavaca’s historic downtown in Morelos state, is the first restaurant to go lead-free under the Barro Aprobado program launched by Pure Earth and partners.

 This means that the restaurant is only using traditional Mexican pottery that has been certified lead-free to cook and serve food.

 “We are very excited that the food prepared in this building will be lead-free, quite probably for the first time in over two centuries,” says Daniel Estrada, who oversees the Barro Aprobado lead-free pottery project for Pure Earth in Mexico.

 Most traditional pottery used in homes and restaurants across the country are produced by local artisans using toxic lead glazes.
 Of the estimated 10,000 to 50,000 pottery workshops across the country, only about 100 are lead free.

-Because of the widespread use of leaded pottery, over 70% of the population of Mexico—an estimated 80 million Mexican men, women, and children—have blood lead levels above the WHO standard of 5 ug/dl.
+Because of the widespread use of leaded pottery, up to 20% of the population of Mexico have blood lead levels above the WHO standard of 5 ug/dl.

 - The average blood lead level in Mexico City, where traditional pottery is used less often, is 8 ug/dl.

 - Elsewhere across Mexico, the average blood lead level is about 10 ug/dl.